Waris Jari Hantu

-Waris Jari Hantu (Ghost Finger's Heir) is a 2007 Malaysian horror film directed by Shuhaimi Baba.
+Waris Jari Hantu (English: Ghost Finger's Heir) is a 2007 Malaysian Malay-language horror film directed by Shuhaimi Baba starring Rusdi Ramli, Maya Karin and Azean Irdawaty.
 The film won Rusdi Ramli, one of its lead actors, The Best Actor award at the 20th Malaysia Film Festival.

 Plot

 Tok Wan Rimau (Azean Irdawaty) is the elderly custodian of a hereditary tiger spirit who uses her knowledge of herbalism and massage for healing.
 She seeks a female heir to her powers which are traditionally passed from mother to daughter.
 Tina (Maya Karin) and Ari (Rusdi Ramli) are the relatives of Tok Wan.
 They are also best friends.
 Tok Wan's spiritual tiger protects her family and their village from harm.
 Tina, who is in love with Ari, nurtures her secret dream of marrying him even though the villagers often ridicule the effeminate Ari as a sissy.
 Deeply traumatised by these insults, Ari continues to hide behind his close relationship with Tina.
 Despite parental objections, Tina seems destined to be the next in line as custodian of the mystical tiger.
 But Ari steps in, offering himself instead.